Technology Provides Scientific Evidence of the Afterlife

 This research project will use audio and video equipment to record the voices and images of the deceased children of 12 families.
 The participants will be the mothers.
 Having the mothers validate the recordings will provide evidence the children are living in what we call the afterlife, demonstrating the survival of consciousness after bodily death.
-To take solace to those in grieving is just half of what ITC may offer.
-The other half is the possibility of submitting the results achieved in those recordings to a judicious scientific investigation.
+To give solace to parents who are grieving is only part of what ITC may offer.
+ITC provides the possibility of submitting the results achieved in those recordings for scientific investigation.

 - The study will seek to lessen the grief of 12 mothers who have lost children by demonstrating to them that their children are alive and well.

 - It will prove scientifically that through the use of electronic devices, we can communicate with the world of those who have passed from the earth plane.

 - It will develop new technologies to enhance the communication, leading to more widespread use of the technology and more developments in using technology for this communication.